zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann.md

 1. **Posting list clustering**: For each term in the inverted index, Sparse ANN:
    - Sorts documents by their token weights in descending order
-   - Retains only the top λ (lambda) documents with highest weights
+   - Retains only the top `n_posting` documents with highest weights
-   - Applies a clustering algorithm to group similar documents into β (beta) clusters
+   - Applies a clustering algorithm to group similar documents into one cluster
-   - Generates summary sparse vectors for each cluster, keeping only the top α (alpha) tokens
+   - Generates summary sparse vectors for each cluster, keeping only the top large-weighted tokens

 2. **Forward index maintenance**: Sparse ANN maintains both the clustered inverted index and a forward index that stores all sparse vectors for efficient access during query processing.